makingmusic/rl_gridworld/README.md

 ## The setup

-The setup is the simplest RL implemention that I could find to learn on.It is a 1D world.
+The setup is the simplest RL implemention that I could find to learn on.
+It is a 1D world.
 Simple as that.

 At the beginning you just define a) the end goal - which is to reach state N and b) the rules of the game.